Ensembl/guiHive/packaging/README.md

 # Starting the server

-Note that the server binary does not daemonize itself.
-You might want to use nohup or a terminal multiplexer.

-    export GUIHIVE_PROJECTDIR=/usr/local/share/guihive/
-    guihive-server --port=8080
+This package installs guihive as a systemd service.
+The server uses port 8080 by default as defined in the unit file.
+The service is usually started automatically but has to be started once after installation:

+    sudo systemctl start guihive

 You may need to allow the listen port in firewalld.
 Depending on your set up, it should be something like this:

     sudo firewall-cmd --zone=public --add-port=8080/tcp --permanent
     sudo firewall-cmd --reload

+# Debugging

+If you want to start the server by hand, you need to define the GUIHIVE\_PROJECTDIR environment variable.
+You can also pass the -d switch to enable debugging.
+Note that the server binary does not daemonize itself.

+    export GUIHIVE_PROJECTDIR=/usr/local/share/guihive/
+    guihive-server -d --port=8080